Great gifts for big kids: Ages 6 to 10

-- Craft Kits
+1. Craft Kits

 Older kids are developing a serious sense of personal style.
 Let them make their own home decor, jewelry and fashionable accessories with the help of kits, then show off their hard work to their friends.
 Play expert Valerie Deenan, creator of Inner Child Fun, says she "loves Seedling craft kits, which are eco-friendly and encourage kids to put their own personal touches on their projects."

-- Sports Equipment
+2. Sports Equipment

-- Art Supplies
+3. Art Supplies

-- Building Sets
+4. Building Sets

-You are never too old for pretend play, but older kids may want to swap the full-blown Spidey costume for more streamlined accessories, such as the Spy Gear Field Agent Watch.
+You are never too old for pretend play, but older kids may want to swap the full-blown Spidey costume for more streamlined accessories, such as the SpyX Micro Gear Set.
 Smaller items like this facilitate imaginative make-believe in any location, from the car to the playground.

-- Monthly Subscription Boxes
+7. Monthly Subscription Boxes

 What kid wouldn't want to receive a gift every month?
 Deenan suggests "considering a monthly subscription box that incorporates important STEM skills," but there are options to fit any interest.
-Boxes like Kiwi Crate or Kidstir arrive packed full of fun hands-on projects for them to do alone or with their parents, and they'll get a kick out of receiving a special piece of mail just for them every month.
+Boxes like KiwiCo, the Amazon STEM Club or Kidstir arrive packed full of fun hands-on projects for them to do alone or with their parents, and they'll get a kick out of receiving a special piece of mail just for them every month.